 Demand forecasting is valuable to all businesses but is particularly useful to e-commerce brands and retailers, where accurate forecasting can support inventory management efforts and improve the customer experience.

-But knowing how to approach something as complex as demand forecasting for an e-commerce store is no small task.
+But knowing how to approach something as complex as forecasting accuracy for an e-commerce store is no small task.
 Fortunately, there are some tried and true strategies that can make the process easier.

 Collect the Right Data